jcolivo/DrRacket-themes/README.md

 2. Quit DrRacket to ensure no issues are encountered during the package installation process.

 ### From the command line:
-1. From the terminal command prompt, change into the directory of the theme you would like to install.
+1. At the terminal command prompt, change into the directory of the theme you would like to install.
 2. Run the following command:

       ```console